MethodsAndPractices/vsteam/.docs/Get-VSTeamWorkItemType.md

 ### -ProcessTemplate

-The Process holding the WorkItems of interest.
+The Process holding the WorkItem types of interest.

 ```yaml
 Type: String